A de Broglie-Bohm Model of Pure Shape Dynamics: $N$-body system

 \section{Acknowledgements}

 \pdfbookmark[1]{Acknowledgements}{acknowledgements}

 Tim Koslowski would like to thank many collaborators for their support of the Shape Dynamics programme.
 His first and foremost thanks go to Julian Barbour, who has developed many of the conceptual ideas exploited in this research field.
 Many thanks go also to Henrique Gomes, Flavio Mercati, David Sloan and Sean Gryb for many stimulating discussions about Pure Shape Dynamics.
 Pedro Naranjo would also like to thank Julian Barbour for his hospitality at College Farm, where P. N.'s interests in relational physics started to develop, as well as for recent discussions.
 Also, discussions with Sean Gryb and Flavio Mercati are much appreciated.
 Pooya Farokhi is deeply grateful to Julian Barbour for his support, encouragement, and many valuable discussions.
-Special thank you to Sean Echols and his group at California Polytechnic State University for their help with developing the numerical programme.
-P. N. and Antonio Vassallo acknowledge financial support from the Polish National Science Centre, grant nr.
-2019/33/B/HS1/01772.
+Special thanks go also to Sean Echols and his group at California Polytechnic State University for their help with the development of the numerical program.
+P. F. is grateful for the scholarship from Bonn-Cologne Graduate School which has facilitated the progress of this research.